Privacy policy

 - Information about your use of our information and communications systems including any notes or chats or usage of the app.

-- Gender of cared for person.
+- Sex of cared for person.

 - Age of cared for person.